Shuffle/Shuffle/README.md

 * Easy to learn Python library for custom apps

 ## In the works
-* Full OpenAPI support with authentication schemes in App creator
 * User run statistics - Dashboard
 * Debug view for manual executions